What Is Pronatalism?

 Pronatalist Policies

 First, we must become a global society that values babies as human beings not as commodities.
-Part of valuing them is caring for them before they are born and after.
+Part of valuing them is caring for them before and after they are born.
 This value extends to their parents as well.

 As St. John Paul II said in a 1986 homily: “As the family goes, so goes the nation, and so goes the whole world in which we live.”